trynova/nova/nova_vm/src/heap/README.md

 - Deleting object properties: Hashmap-like object are rare in modern JavaScript.
 - Accessing or defining property descriptors.
-- Accessing or assigning named (non-indexed) properties on arrays.
+- Accessing or assigning named properties on arrays (except `length`).
-- Calling getter or setter functions.
+- Calling getter or setter functions (compared to reading or writing data properties).
 - Accessing the length or name of a function.
-- Adding, manipulating, or deleting properties on functions.
+- Adding, manipulating, or deleting properties on functions (except for classes).
 - Adding, manipulating, or deleting properties on ArrayBuffers, Uint8Arrays, DataViews, Dates, RegExps, ...
 Most builtin objects are used for their named purpose only and beyond that are left alone.